 Fair Credit Billing Act

-The Fair Credit Billing Act (FCBA) gives consumers the ability to dispute billing errors on "open end" accounts (such as credit cards and revolving charge accounts (such as department store accounts).
+The Fair Credit Billing Act (FCBA) gives people the right to dispute errors on accounts, such as credit cards.
 It does not cover loans or extensions of credit you repay on a fixed schedule.
 It covers things like:

 - Unauthorized charges.
-Federal law limits your responsibility for unauthorized charges to $50.
+It limits your responsibility for unauthorized charges to $50.

 - Charges that list the wrong date or amount.